Create table

 block.
 Any query to a relationship table group is treated as a query on the union of all relationship tables in the group.

-CREATE REL TABLE GROUP Knows (FROM User To User, FROM User to City, year INT64);
+CREATE REL TABLE GROUP Knows(FROM User TO User, FROM User TO City, year INT64);

-The statement above creates a Knows_User_User
+The above statement creates a Knows_User_User

-rel table and a Knows_User_City
+rel table, a Knows_User_City

-rel table.
-And a Knows
+rel table, and a Knows

 A relationship table group can be used as a regular relationship table for querying purposes.

-MATCH (a:User)-[:Knows]->(b) RETURN *;
+MATCH (a:User)-[:Knows]->(b)RETURN *;

 The query above is equivalent to the following:

-MATCH (a:User)-[:Knows_User_User|:Knows_User_city]->(b) RETURN *;
+MATCH (a:User)-[:Knows_User_User|:Knows_User_City]->(b)RETURN *;

 As you can imagine, the more relationships you want to selectively query on, the more useful relationship table groups become.